-Dr. Hu received her Ph.D. degree from Penn State University, a master’s degree from Chinese University of Hong Kong, and a bachelor’s degree from Renmin University of China.
+Hu received her Ph.D. in Mass Communication from Pennsylvania State University, M.Phil. in Communication from Chinese University of Hong Kong, and B.A. in Journalism from Renmin University of China.

 Dr. Hu’s thoughts on her colleagues in the Department:

-“When I seek advice, people are very happy and very willing to help me.
-I am the newest and youngest faculty member, and I’ve always felt supported by the rest of the department.
-I truly feel that I am in a comfortable environment.”
+“When I seek advice, people are very happy to help me.
+I truly feel that I am in a supportive and comfortable environment.”